Find autism schools and transitions services.

 - Secondary — ages 11 to 18

-Children are required to stay in the education system until the age of 18.
+Children are required to stay in the education system until the age of 16 and they can stay in education till the age of 25.

 There are state-funded schools and privately-funded schools.
 State-funded schools receive their funding from Local Authorities and are free of charge for pupils.